Crypto137/MHServerEmu/docs/Setup/InitialSetup.md

 ## Updating MHServerEmu

 In most cases you can update MHServerEmu simply by downloading the [latest nightly build](https://nightly.link/Crypto137/MHServerEmu/workflows/nightly-release-windows-x64/master?preview) and extracting it into the `MHServerEmu` directory, overwriting all files.

-Overwriting all files is going to wipe your account data: if you would like to keep it, make sure to back up and restore the `MHServerEmu\Data\Account.db` file.
-Please keep in mind that the server is still early in development, and major changes are going to require account wipes.

 In some cases migrating to a new version may require additional steps.
 These are going to be posted on our [Discord server](https://discord.gg/hjR8Bj52t3) in the #news channel.